 Here he deals with problems of Neonatology such as low birth weight, respiratory problem of the new born baby.
 He also conducts seminars and medical research in the field of pediatrics.
 The Neonatology forum deals with the problems of neonatology such as low birth weight, respiratory problems, and deformities of the new born baby and so on.
 Various seminars, workshops, educating medical students and many more are being held under this forum.

-The health check-up programmed in “Guwahati Child Welfare Society” gave an immense impact on various programs related to health education given to parents to free distribution of various medical necessarily units such as nutritious meals, immunization of child, and arrangement of volatile child meals.
+The health check-up programmed in “Guwahati Child Welfare Society” gave an immense impact on various programs related to health education given to parents to free distribution of various medical necessarily units such as nutritious meals, immunization of child, and so on.

 Dr. Gokul Bora served as the President of IAP East Zone from the session of 2003-2004.
 He focused on the various issues and contemporary advances in child health care.
 He is determined to improve child health and care to encompass all the eastern states of the country.
 He is urged in updating knowledge and skills to achieve expertise in providing quality care to the patients.

 He remained as the respected president of the National Neonatology Forum, Assam State Branch from the session of 2002-2004.
-He boasts in his state of having considerable amount of highly reputed neonatologists who are working in different parts of the country as well as ion abroad.
-But in spite of lacking in well-equipped and full-fledged tertiary care neonatal clinics in Guwahati, there are numerouswell skilled doctors in that field who are providing exceptional service to the state.
+He boasts in his state of having considerable amount of highly reputed neonatologists who are working in different parts of the country and abroad.
+But in spite of lacking in well-equipped and full-fledged tertiary care neonatal clinics in Guwahati, there are numerous well skilled doctors in that field who are providing exceptional service to the state.

 Dr. Gokul Bora was elected for the post of Chairperson of the Organizing Committee of the National conference at GDBPA (IAP) with an intention to enunciate on various subjects, knowledge, and education on the children development, growth and behavior.
 He not only treated the children but also aimed to educate the parents for better growth and development of their children.